gitrgoliveira/vault-eda-delivery/README.md

-# Vault Event-Driven Automation Delivery
+# Vault Event-Driven secret automation with Ansible EDA

-This repository provides tools for agentless rotation of HashiCorp Vault secrets using Ansible Event-Driven Automation (EDA).
+This repository provides tools for agentless delivery/rotation of HashiCorp Vault secrets using Ansible Event-Driven Automation (EDA).
 It includes a custom WebSocket plugin that connects to Vault's event streaming endpoint and processes events in real-time for automated secret rotation workflows.

 ## Features